reprostat/helm-guacamole/README.md

 The major modifications are:
 - removal of the client as it is typically deployed independently
 - implementing LDAP authentication and configuration management
+- replacing chart deployment with a more generic one

 ## Deployement